Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Abstract

 \section{Abstract}

-We find a new symmetry of the Brownian motion named as the quasi-time reversal invariance.
-Using such an invariance of the Brownian motion, we prove the cycle symmetry for diffusion processes on the circle which characterizes the symmetry of the forming times of the forward and backward cycles.
-Moreover, we use the cycle symmetry to study the circulation fluctuations for diffusion processes on the circle.
-We prove that the empirical circulations of the forward and backward cycles satisfy a large deviation principle with a rate function which has a highly non-obvious symmetry.
-Extensions and applications to nonequilibrium statistical physics are also discussed, especially the fluctuation theorems of the empirical entropy production rate. \\
+Cyclic structure and dynamics are of great interest in both the fields of stochastic processes and nonequilibrium statistical physics.
+In this paper, we find a new symmetry of the Brownian motion named as the quasi-time-reversal invariance.
+It turns out that such an invariance of the Brownian motion is the key to prove the cycle symmetry for diffusion processes on the circle, which says that the distributions of the forming times of the forward and backward cycles, given that the corresponding cycle is formed earlier than the other, are exactly the same.
+With the aid of the cycle symmetry, we prove the strong law of large numbers, functional central limit theorem, and large deviation principle for the sample circulations and net circulations of diffusion processes on the circle.
+The cycle symmetry is further applied to obtain various types of fluctuation theorems for the sample circulations, net circulation, and entropy production rate. \\ ~\\